BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Placeholders.md

 ## 4. Using placeholders in actions and objectives

 Placeholders are not limited to conversations.
 They can also be used in actions or objectives.
-Not every part of every instruction should use placeholders, so always check the related reference page when you use them in actions, objectives or conditions.

 Open "_objectives.yml_" and change the amount of fish to the `requiredFish` constant: